 As the leaves fall, we're naturally drawn to mourn and to grieve losses in our lives.
 It can also be a time for letting go of the past year or old aspects of yourself.

 As a gardener and herbalist, I honor this turning as the ending of the harvest season.
 The plants are withdrawing their energy from their aboveground portions and sending it down to the roots.

-From this threshold point through winter solstice we can embrace the darkness and the void—until celebrating the new year at Imbolc (the halfway point between winter solstice and spring equinox).
+From the threshold point of Samhain through winter solstice, we can embrace the darkness and the void—until celebrating the new year at Imbolc (the halfway point between winter solstice and spring equinox).

 1) Samhain rituals to honor your beloved dead